dwainscheeren/dwains-lovelace-dashboard/docs/configuration.md

 ```
 ___

-## More extend (optional)
+## More addons (optional)
-With the more extend section you can add own views/pages to my theme.
-You can access these from the More page (hamburger icon in menu)
+With the more addons section you can add own views/pages to my theme. whic you can access these from the More page (hamburger icon in menu).

-#### More extend information
+#### More addons information

 | Name | Type | Default | Example | Description |
 |------------|--------|--------------------|-------------------------------------------------------|------------------------------------------------|